Violet Tillard: Violet's sister and the Women's Freedom League

 Violet's sister, Irene Tillard, was also involved with the Women's Freedom League.
 She is known to have helped on the caravan tour of 1908, and in August 1909 was arrested with eight other members of the WFL (including Charlotte Despard) for picketing outside 10 Downing Street, London.
 The picket prevented the Prime Minister, H. H. Asquith, entering his residence and the group were later sentenced to serve seven days imprisonment or pay fines of 40 shillings.
 As was the suffragist tradition they intended not to pay the fine and serve their imprisonment.
 However, as paying the fine did not require the consent of the incarcerated, the group's fines were anonymously paid against their will.

 Work between 1910 and the outbreak of war

 From May to early August 1910 Tillard accompanied Muriel Matters to Australia where her friend gave lectures focusing on her experiences in Britain agitating for change.

+When the 1911 census was taken, Tillard was living with Matters and Margaret Jewson in Lambeth and they participated in the suffragette census boycott.
+Tillard wrote on the household census form: “No Vote No Census.
+Should women become persons in the eye of the law this session - full information will be forwarded.”

-She is also known to have been in Dublin from 1912–1914, supporting the striking Dublin Transport Workers which was in the period in which the Dublin Lockout occurred.
+She is also known to have been in Dublin from 1912 to 1914, supporting the striking Dublin Transport Workers which was in the period in which the Dublin Lockout occurred.